John Strachan: War of 1812

 He moved to York, Upper Canada, just before the War of 1812, where he became rector of St. James' Church (which would later become his cathedral) and headmaster of the Home District Grammar School.
 This school, also known as "The Blue School," taught students from five to seventeen and emphasized a practical means of learning.
 Students recited abridged speeches from the House of Commons, learned Latin, and were encouraged to ask questions of their fellow pupils.

 A conservative, Strachan supported his nation during the War of 1812, using his sermons to support the suspension of civil liberties.
 Upon hearing that of the fall of Fort Detroit to British forces, Strachan declared in a sermon: "The brilliant victory... has been of infinite service in confirming the wavering & adding spirit to the loyal".
 Strachan had the young women of York knit flags for the militia regiments in which their menfolk were serving in and organized fundraising drives to give the militiamen serving on the Niagara frontier shoes and clothing.

 In December 1812, Strachan founded the Loyal and Patriotic Society of Upper Canada which raised £21,500 to support the families of militiaman and care for the wounded.
-During the Battle of York in 1813, along with senior militia officers, Strachan negotiated the surrender of the city with American general Henry Dearborn.
-The Americans violated the terms by looting homes and churches and locked the wounded British soldiers and Upper Canada militiamen into a hospital without food or water for two days.
-Strachan went to meet to complain in person to Dearborn about the violation of the terms of surrender and shamed Dearborn into imposing order on his troops.
-He is credited with saving the city from American troops, eager to loot and burn it.
+On 27 April 1813, during the Battle of York, along with senior Canadian militia officers Strachan negotiated the surrender of the city with American Major General Henry Dearborn.
+The Americans violated the terms of surrender by looting private homes, churches and government buildings along with locking wounded British and Canadian troops in a hospital without food or water for two days.
+Strachan went to meet to complain in person to Dearborn about the violation of the terms of surrender and shamed him into imposing order on his troops.